 Travel snacks for Diabetics: What to look for?

 Let’s clear things first.
 There are two kinds of snacks for diabetics with completely opposite purposes.
 In this article, we’re focusing on low-carb diabetic travel snacks you can eat without spiking your blood glucose.
-But when living with diabetes, and especially if you’re using insulin, you should also carry fast-acting sugar snacks in case of hypoglycemia.
+But when living with diabetes, and especially if you’re using insulin, you should also carry fast-acting sugar snacks or glucagon emergency kit in case of hypoglycemia.

 Low-carb diabetic snacks for travels

-You’re on the road, on the plane, or maybe you’re hiking some remote mountains.
+You’re on the road, on the plane, or maybe you’re hiking some remote mountains, and camping in the wilderness.
 Suddenly, hunger strikes!
 Your next meal is not before a few hours.
 Like everyone on earth, you need to kill that hunger.
 But unlike everyone on earth, you have diabetes.
 Snacking in between meals can considerably rise your sugars and mess up with your diabetes management.

 Fortunately, some nourishing low-carb foods make suitable travel snacks for diabetics.
 Almonds, jerkies, cheese, vegetables...